jmcdonald1/openshift4/README.md

 Welcome to today's Satellite Automation Workshop!
 We are very excited to present a bit of a tour along with some exercises that will help your teams understand how Ansible Automation Platform integrates with Red Hat Satellite to manage OS patching and content deployment in a predictable, automated way.

-Log into your student seat
+Before we get started, let's log into your student seat:

 > Assign yourself a student number using [Student Assignments](https://aap2-april26test.lab-emergent360.com/#studentinfo)